 Hi!
 I’m Sheila.

 For the last several years, our family, my husband Dan, our son Jesse and I, have been living what some may call the “survivalist” lifestyle.
-Actually, we live the off-grid (so far off the grid that there is no land line and no cell phone service available), self-sufficient life.
+Actually, we live off-grid (so far off the grid that there is no landline and no cell phone service available), self-sufficient life.
 We’re not here to get away from the world for a few days while chaos happens and calms down.
 We don’t think that’s what will happen, anyway.
 We’re here because we have chosen to separate ourselves from the rat race, the system, and not be swept away in the tide of what we see as society running amok.
-This is not a temporary lifestyle to us.
+This is not a temporary lifestyle for us.
 It’s a wonderfully peaceful, sometimes difficult and always rewarding life.
 Regardless of what does or doesn’t happen, “out there”, this is how we choose to live.

 We were basically city folk all our lives, but over the past 20-plus years, we formulated, clarified and then realized our vision to make the transformation to our current lifestyle.
-We understand the fear and panic many are now feeling in contemplating making a lifestyle change within a short time because they are observing events around them that require such a drastic move.
+We understand the fear and panic many are now feeling when contemplating making a lifestyle change within a short time because they are observing events around them that require such a drastic move.

 Once we moved to our current location in New Mexico, we chose to lease parts of our land to form a small community of like-minded, people (I would rather call it, “like-spirited”) to help each other make it through what we believe is coming down the pike soon.
 In that search for the right people (who we eventually did find) we met many types of self-proclaimed, “survivalists,” most of whom were in reality, “survival tourists.”
 Our son coined this phrase to describe those who only wanted to investigate survivalism just deeply enough to find reasons they couldn’t/shouldn’t do it. (“Phew, I almost had to wash my dishes by hand!”).

-We met people who spent lots of money on land, a shelter and storage foods, only to forget to prepare the most important thing, their minds!
+We met people who spent lots of money on land, shelter and storage foods, only to forget to prepare the most important thing, their minds!
 It’s going to take so much more than a gross of toilet paper to save your rear.
 You’re going to have to put on your, “big girl pants,” and deal with things like going out in the cold to get firewood, learning to make pancakes using only flour you’ve ground, an egg and water, and wearing the same clothes for years without falling apart, neither the clothes nor you!

 The things you might think are important now will seem silly once you’re more concerned with chores that simply keep you alive through a cold winter.
 We met people who didn’t think they could live without their 62” plasma screen TV.
 We’ve been watching the same 1200 piece library of DVDs on our laptop for our evening’s entertainment for several years.
-We know the scripts backwards and forwards, but it takes our minds off the day’s work when we need it.
+We know the scripts backward and forwards, but it takes our minds off the day’s work when we need it.

-Before we were able to have our well drilled, we were depending on a local water delivery service, 2500 gallons at a time, not a 5 gallon visit from the “Culligan Man”, who one day decided that he didn’t want to make the rough trip to our ranch any longer.
-We had to make our last 500 gallons last throughout a brutally cold winter, washing dishes with 2 gallons a day, washing our hair about once very 2 weeks.
+Before we were able to have our well drilled, we were depending on a local water delivery service, 2500 gallons at a time, not a 5-gallon visit from the “Culligan Man”, who one day decided that he didn’t want to make the rough trip to our ranch any longer.
+We had to make our last 500 gallons last throughout a brutally cold winter, washing dishes with 2 gallons a day, washing our hair about once every 2 weeks.
 But you discover that you make it through.It's amazing to see just what we are capable of living through, and of accomplishing, when we depend only on ourselves.
 Click To Tweet

 Myths about survivalism